Skip to main content

 Start

-Every engagement begins with a short fit review and the AI Operating Audit.
+Every engagement begins with a short fit review and the Agentic AI Readiness Audit.
 If the firm is past the Fractional threshold, the Audit will name that directly and the conversation moves to a full-time scope.
 If not, the Audit installs the operating layer and the Fractional engagement takes over from there.